Are you wanting to learn to make your own DIY Wax Melts? My favorite recipe for scented wax melts is below!

 For example, real honeysuckles smell infinitely better than honeysuckle fragrance.
 Real lavender plants are calming, relaxing, and wonderfully fragrant, and once you experience it, you won’t ever run back to Bath and Body Works and buy their lotions.

 To make DIY wax melts, I combined natural ingredients with essential oils.
 Here’s how I did it:

 How to Make DIY Wax Melts

 Add 1″ of water to a small pot, and bring to a boil.
-Grab a mason jar or small heat-tolerant glass bowl and add the beeswax and place it into the pot, to melt via double broiler method.
+Grab a mason jar or small heat-tolerant glass bowl and add the beeswax and place it into the pot, to melt via double boiler method.

 Essential Oils to Try: